ImgBotApp/InternetNL/faqs/report/test/bad_en.md

-At least one subtest failed ⇒ not full score
+At least one subtest failed ⇒ no full score for test section